Martin Butlin

-Martin Richard Fletcher Butlin, CBE, FBA (b.
-1929), is a British art historian.
+Martin Richard Fletcher Butlin, CBE, FBA (born 7 June 1929) is a British art historian.
 His main field of study is British art history and his published works reflect, in particular, a study of art of the 18th and 19th centuries.
 He is an authority on J.M.W.
 Turner (1775–1851) and William Blake (1757–1827).

 Early life

 Butlin was born on 7 June 1929, his birth registered in West Bromwich.
 He was educated at Rendcomb College in Gloucestershire before going up to Trinity College, Cambridge, and later the Courtauld Institute of Art, London.

 Career

 Butlin was appointed Assistant Keeper of the Historic British Collection at the Tate Gallery in 1955, a post he held until 1967, when he was then appointed Keeper, a post he held for 22 years, ending in 1989.
 Since that time he has been a consultant to Christie's in London.

 Butlin was appointed CBE in the 1990 New Year Honours.
 He is a Fellow of the British Academy.

 Throughout his working life Butlin has researched assiduously, producing a number of publications in his area of expertise.
 Amongst these is included a catalogue raisonné of the paintings and drawings of William Blake.

 Butlin co-authored with Evelyn Joll The Paintings of J. M. W. Turner, first published in 1977, both authors receiving the Mitchell Prize for the History of Art a year later.
 The book was described in Joll's obituary as a "... fully rounded catalogue raisonné of some 560 paintings..."

 Photographs attributed to Butlin appear at the Courtauld Institute's of Art's Conway Library.
 This is a collection of mainly architectural images containing glass and film negatives as well as prints.
 The collection is currently being digitised as part of the wider project Courtauld Connects.